-A compact, pocket-sized booklet, to help you understand the common good in the Bible and respond to God’s calling to transform the world.
+Calling People of Goodwill is our compact Bible study to help you understand the Common Good in the Bible and respond to God’s calling to transform the world.

-For prayer groups, away-days, church events, conferences, retreats or just for your pocket or handbag and reading on the bus.
+A pocket-sized booklet suitable for Christians of all traditions, it has six chapters each with scripture, reflections, questions and prayers to prompt discussion and action.
+Great for prayer groups, away-days, school assemblies, church events, conferences, retreats or just for your pocket or handbag and reading on the bus.

 What people say